DeepRedalert/HysolSim/README.md

 -   User can choose either `1`, `2` or `3` and press enter.

+    \textbf{Note:} Due to the large size of the generated .mat files, these files are not included in the uploaded package.
+Therefore, users are requested to initially perform a       cold startup simulation by setting `Startup` = 1 or `Startup` = 3.
+Once the required .mat files are generated, users can subsequently run the simulation using any startup             condition (`Startup` = 1, `Startup` = 2, or `Startup` = 3).

 -   Now the simulation will start.
 Wait for the simulation to end.
 As an example, if Hybrid plant (Mode 2) is simulated with startup option 3, then a total `26` different figures for Day-1 (Cold startup